 - Delivering the management plans, process and documentation

 - Assist in the CST project, requirements, hiring and onboarding of employees

-- Continuing advisory support to Executive for effectively continuing the maturity of organization’s systems
+- Continuing advisory support to Executives for effectively continuing the maturity of the organization’s systems

 Reporting is in place to show compliance with requirements and industry-standard practices.

 They now have a functional group within the IT department with the framework, policies and plans to maintain the systems and protection.
 The CST has defined duties, plus the ownership and authority to act in-house on existing and expected threats.

 They benefit from a secure foundation to build on for additional levels of IT/security maturity and meeting standards.